-Hierarchy drivers should inherit from DefaultHierarchy and provide a static method checkhierarchy that takes a description and returns True if the driver can bind to it.
+Hierarchy drivers should inherit from pynq.overlay.DefaultHierarchy and provide a static method pynq.overlay.DefaultHierarchy.checkhierarchy() that takes a description and returns True if the driver can bind to it.
 Any class that meets these two requirements will be automatically added to a list of drivers tested against each hierarchy in a newly loaded overlay.